Scaling of entanglement entropy at deconfined quantum criticality

 where $W_{k,A}^{(n)}$ is the work for the small piece between $\lambda(t_{i})=k\Delta$ and $\lambda(t_{f})=(k+1)\Delta$ in the nonequilibrium process.
 The detailed implementation protocol of our method is presented in SM~\cite{suppl}.
 We find such divide-and-conquer protocol give very robust results of the R\'enyi EE.
 And since now the nonequilibrium process are carried out in parallel in hundreds or thousands of short processes, the spendup with the same factor and the increasement of the data quality are self-evident.

-{\it{Results.-}} With the highly efficient and accurate non-equilibrium increment method at hand, we apply it to measure the 2nd R\'enyi EE for the $H_{J_1-J_2}$ and $H_{J-Q_3}$ models, and reveal the scaling behavior of $S^{(2)}_A(L)$ at their corresponding QCPs.
+{\it{Results.-}} With the non-equilibrium increment method at hand, we apply it to measure the 2nd R\'enyi EE for the $H_{J_1-J_2}$ and $H_{J-Q_3}$ models, and reveal the scaling behavior of $S^{(2)}_A(L)$ at their corresponding QCPs.

 The main results are shown in Fig.~\ref{fig:fig3}.
 Since the columnar dimers in $H_{J_1-J_2}$ break the lattice translation symmetry, we test three different types of the entangling region $A$, denoted as odd, even-A and even-B. Each type of regions gives a different value of the area-law coefficient since they cut different kinds of bonds, which also strongly affects the estimate of the subleading corner correction.
 We find the even-B regions, whose boundaries do not cut any dimer and thus have the smallest area-law coefficient, yield the most robust finite-size scaling behavior.
 We therefore adopt such a geometry for both $H_{J_1-J_2}$ and $H_{J-Q_3}$ presented here.
 Detailed discussions of the three different boundaries and their finite-size scaling behavior of $S^{(2)}_A(L)$ are presented in SM~\cite{suppl}.